‘Putin let me down’: Trump says he thought Ukraine war would be ‘easy to solve’

 “If I were president, it would have never happened, and it didn’t happen for four years.
 People, most people, agree.
 It didn’t happen, nor was it close to happening,” he said.

-Moscow launched thousands of drones and powerful glide bombs, as well as hundreds of missiles at targets inside Ukraine over the past fortnight.
+Moscow has launched thousands of drones and powerful glide bombs, as well as hundreds of missiles, at targets inside Ukraine over the past fortnight.
 Ukraine has responded by striking Russia’s energy facilities.

 Elsewhere, Sir Keir claimed that Europe has been “stepping up to the plate” in the past few months over increasing support for Ukraine.